 - Compare the efficiency ratios with competitors, or with similar industries.
 Useful figures might be sales, average salaries, employee retention rates and measures of productivity.

 Be realistic about the commitment and motivation of the workforce

 - Show how committed you and other members of the management team are.
 For example, how much you have invested in the business.

-- Consider how you would survive the loss of a key worker.
+- Consider how you would survive the loss of a key member of the team.